turbot/steampipe-plugin-aws/docs/tables/aws_s3_multi_region_access_point.md

 Amazon S3 Multi-Region Access Point provides a global endpoint that applications can use to fulfill requests from S3 buckets located in multiple AWS Regions.
 You can use Multi-Region Access Points to build multi-region applications with the same architecture that's used in a single region, and then run those applications anywhere in the world.
 Instead of sending requests over the congested public internet, Multi-Region Access Points provide built-in network resilience with the acceleration of internet-based requests to Amazon S3.

-you must grant the s3:ListAllMyBuckets permission to the user, role, or other IAM entity that makes a request to manage a Multi-Region Access Point
+You must grant the s3:ListAllMyBuckets permission to the user, role, or an IAM entity that makes a request to manage a Multi-Region Access Point.

 ## Examples